Vidyard tracks and identifies viewers using browser cookies.

 - Learn how to share your videos via email directly from Vidyard

-When your recipient clicks on the tokenized link in an email, Vidyard will direct the viewer to the video’s sharing page and associate the view with their email address.
+When your recipient clicks on the tokenized link in an email or message, Vidyard will direct the viewer to the video’s sharing page and associate the view with their email address.

 Here’s an example of a tokenized video sharing link: